JL-YU/Flexible-Testing/README.txt

 Run sir_simulation_for_se.py to generate epidemic transmission process with/without testing-isolation policy Plot figures using simulation data.

+Daily viral load files are too big to upload, please generate using sir_simulation_for_se.py

 Viral kinetic parameters (used_pars_swab_1.csv) refers to: